AMERICAN MASTERS: Raúl Juliá: The World’s A Stage

 AMERICAN MASTERS and Latino Public Broadcasting’s VOCES join forces to present the first documentary about Raúl Juliá, the versatile Puerto Rican actor whose work on stage and screen took the world by storm.

-“Raúl Juliá: The World’s a Stage” premieres Friday, Sept.
-13, 2019 in honor of National Hispanic Heritage Month.
+“Raúl Juliá: The World’s a Stage” premiered in September 2019 in honor of National Hispanic Heritage Month.